AnastasiaJ369/AnastasiaJ369/README.md

 Currently, I'm teaching myself VanillaJS and React as those aren't included in the A.S or B.S degrees that are offered in my area.

-Right now, I'm working on a couple of projects including a personal portfolio, a mockup therapy website, and a cursor controlled animation!
+Right now, I'm working on a couple of projects including a personal portfolio, a cursor controlled animation, and a blackjack card game!

 To reach me, my email is: anastasia.m.johnson20@gmail.com